Ashik152508/Digital-Forensic-Tools_overview-1/Digital Forensic Lab Exercises/Ex.No.1 – FTK Imager.md

 ---
 ## Notes
+- **Hash verification** is critical to maintain a chain of custody and admissibility in court.
 - Always use a **write-blocker** to prevent modifications to the evidence.
-- **Hash verification** is critical to maintain a chain of custody and admissibility in court.
-- **Image Fragmentation** is useful for large drives or storage limitations.
 ---

 ## References

 - [FTK Imager Official Website](https://accessdata.com/product-download/ftk-imager-version-4-5)
 - FTK Imager Documentation